-This nationally renowned program was created by Act 633 and approved October 1947 by the Alabama Legislature.
-It is administered by the Alabama Department of Veterans Affairs and is governed by the Code of Alabama 1975, Section 31-6-1.
-The veteran must meet the qualifications listed below to establish eligibility of his/her dependents.
-A dependent is defined as a child, stepchild, spouse or the un-remarried widow (er) of the veteran.
+This nationally renowned program was created by Act 633 and approved in October 1947 by the Alabama Legislature.
+It is administered by the Alabama Department of Veterans Affairs (ADVA) and is governed by the Code of Alabama 1975, Section 31-6-1.
+The veteran must meet the qualifications listed below to establish the eligibility of his/her dependents.
+A dependent is defined as a child, stepchild, spouse, or the un-remarried widow(er) of the veteran.

-Military Service: The veteran must have honorably served at least 90 or more days of continuous active federal military service or honorably discharged by reason of service-connected disability after serving less than 90 days of continuous active federal military service during wartime.
+Military Service: The veteran must have honorably served at least 90 or more days of continuous active federal military service and be honorably discharged because of service-connected disability after serving less than 90 days of continuous active federal military service during wartime.